kellan/laughingmeme/_posts/asides/2005-12-05-its-kind-of-fitting-that-one-of-the-few-startups-in-silicon-valley-to-immediately-go-cash-positive-is-a-non-profit.md

 ---
 id: 3141
-title: '&#8220;it&#8217;s kind of fitting that one of the few startups in silicon valley to immediately go cash positive is a non-profit;&#8221;'
+title: '"its kind of fitting that one of the few startups in silicon valley to immediately go cash positive is a non-profit;"'
 date: '2005-12-05T17:12:00+00:00'
 author: Kellan
 layout: post